sartography/spiff-element-units/README.md

 The library requires callers to provide:

 1. a serialized workflow spec from `find_all_specs` dumped to a json string
-1. an existing directory used to store the element unit cache
 1. a cache key that is used when refering to the above serialized workflow spec
+1. a directory used to store the element unit cache
 1. process and element ids

 The library currently assumes that: